 Vendors label products “not for human use” or “for laboratory research only.”
 This allows them to sell unapproved substances legally.
 However, if you buy research peptides and use them personally, you’re technically violating the intended use.

 The law doesn’t usually prosecute individual users.
 Enforcement focuses on vendors who make therapeutic claims or market products for human consumption.
+In 2024 and 2025, the FDA issued multiple warning letters to online vendors selling unapproved peptides, citing violations such as misbranding and making unproven therapeutic claims.

 Which Peptides Fall Into This Category